 - Investing over $2.2 billion alone on the 11,000 Volt electricity network

 Managing Public Consultation across Hundreds of Projects and across Multiple Teams

-Ausgrid has been using Darzin to manage the stakeholder interactions for over 150 capital works projects across NSW.
+Ausgrid has been using Darzin to manage the stakeholder interactions in public consultation for over 150 capital works projects across NSW.
 The engagement activities range from distribution of construction notifications & project newsletters, meetings, doorknocks, emails, phone calls, 1800 hotline to community information displays, etc.

 Darzin stakeholder engagement software provides tools for consistent data management and reporting across all projects within a region or across the organisation.
 The same classification tree which comprises of theme and sub-themes is used for the categorisation of stakeholder feedback across all projects.
 This enables the teams to consistently track & report on stakeholder issues across the operations.

 Darzin also makes information sharing across the teams easy which enables learning across the teams.
 When a stakeholder profile is updated, all team members benefit instantly from the new information.